quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 # Constrained API

-In order to ease the use of JSCN in contrained environments, an implementation should make data values available both as native types and as JSON strings; this enables a constrained application to choose either format regardless of how the CBOR types represent the data.
+In order to ease the use of JSCN in constrained environments, an implementation should make data values available both as native CBOR types and as JSON strings; this enables a constrained application to choose either format regardless of how the data is represented in CBOR.

-For example, when a JSON string value is encoded in JSCN as a CBOR base64url tag plus byte string, a constrained application can then access either the original base64url string value or the CBOR binary byte string as needed, but should not alter behavior based on which way the value is encoded in CBOR.
+For example, when the original JSON string value is encoded as a CBOR base64url tag plus byte string, a constrained application accessing the value as a string MUST receive the base64url encoded value and not the decoded byte value.
+If the constrained application instead accesses the value as a byte array it MUST get the decoded value if available.

+The representation of the value in CBOR SHOULD NOT alter behavior of the application, a string value encoded as tag plus byte array SHOULD NOT be used as an indication that it is a binary value and only the application can make this determination based on external context.

 # Examples